Jane Harrison Speaker Series on the Importance of Housing

 Dan-el Padilla Peralta, PhD, assistant professor at Princeton University and author of Undocumented - A Dominican Boy's Odyssey from a Homeless Shelter to the Ivy League, joined HPRP for an engaging and challenging discussion on youth homelessness.
 Dr. Padilla spoke about his personal experience with homelessness and shared his thoughts on solutions and steps for change.

-The evening included a panel discussion, facilitated by Marc Steiner, President/CEO of Center for Emerging Media, with local advocates leading efforts to end youth homelessness in Baltimore.
+The evening also featured a panel discussion, facilitated by Marc Steiner - host of The Marc Steiner Show and President/CEO of Center for Emerging Media, with local advocates leading efforts to end youth homelessness in Baltimore.
+Members of the audience joined the conversation and spoke passionately about their experiences with homelessness and the critical need for housing and supportive services in Baltimore designed for and by youth.

 - Malcolm Williams, Youth Behavioral Health Therapist, Health Care for the Homeless